honeydatax/compiler/README.md

 # compiler
-index compiler builder on c code
+index compiler builder on c code you need to have to have MASM install in path